HBCompass/hackbright/Exercise01/README.md

 So if you're code is broken or you explored an idea that didn't turn out the way you wanted it to and you just want to go back to your last commit, try:

-    git reset --hard HEAD
+    git reset --hard

-*WARNING:* This will erase any changes you have not committed, so please use with care!
+*WARNING:* This will erase any changes you have not committed to git, so please use with care!